Herbs to Know, Herbs to Grow: Peppermint

 Are all mints peppermint?
 No there are many varieties of mint.
-Mint family plants can be identified by their square stem, and opposite leaves.
-Most have strong scent and flavour.
+Mint family plants can be identified by their square stems and opposite leaves.
+Most have a strong scent and flavour.
 Peppermint plants have a cooling taste and fragrance and are the first plant that comes to mind when we say “mint”.
 But mints hybridize easily.

 There are several varieties of mint to choose from depending on your gardening zone.
-Richter’s herbs lists 35 different mint varieties.
+Richter’s herbs list 35 different mint varieties.
 Many of them were hybridized by Jim Westerfield in Illinois.
-These are more tender than the varieties that I can grow in zone 3, but definitely worth it if you are warm enough.
+These are more tender than the varieties that I can grow in zone 3, but worth it if you are warm enough.

 How to plant mint

 Mint likes water, so plant it where it will get the drips from the garden hose.
 Don’t relegate it to a corner of the garden where you’ll forget to water it.
 As I said, enclose the roots in a bottomless bucket if you want to contain its vigour.
 Or give it a spot in your garden away from where you want to grow vegetables.
 Dig a hole to hold the bucket where you want to plant your mint.
-Sink the bottomless bucket in the ground and fill with soil.
+Sink the bottomless bucket in the ground and fill it with soil.
 Firm the soil well.
 Then hollow a hole for the mint.
 Plant your mint, spreading the roots over the soil horizontally.
-Firm your mint plant in well.
+Firm your mint plant well.
 Water it.
 That’s how easy it is.

 Mint grows fast.
 You’ll be able to begin harvesting your mint in the same year that you plant it.